Communities

 Why use modern Hebrew to understand a talmudic phrase?
 Isn't that backwards?

-Dev-iL‭ wrote about 4 years ago · edited about 4 years ago
+Dev-iL‭ wrote over 4 years ago · edited over 4 years ago

 Not really.
 According to this study on the origins of words in a corpus of modern Hebrew, it was found that only 1 in about 11 words of talmudic origin found in modern Hebrew had its meaning changed.
 So the modern meaning is typically indicative of the original meaning.
 Unfortunately, I am only familiar with modern Hebrew (been speaking it for the past 30y) so the info might be inaccurate...